-&lt;sup>34 The DOH through the Food and Drug Administration (FDA), establishes standards for processed food, drugs, and cosmetics.
+34 The DOH through the Food and Drug Administration (FDA), establishes standards for processed food, drugs, and cosmetics.

-&lt;sup>35 The DA's Bureau of Agriculture and Fisheries Product Standards develops standards for agriculture and agriculture-related products including fruits and vegetables and grains.
+35 The DA's Bureau of Agriculture and Fisheries Product Standards develops standards for agriculture and agriculture-related products including fruits and vegetables and grains.

-&lt;sup>36 The DTI's Bureau of Philippine Standards (BPS) formulates standards for food and other categories including building, construction, and transport products; electrical and electronic products; and chemical and consumer products.
+56 The DTI's Bureau of Philippine Standards (BPS) formulates standards for food and other categories including building, construction, and transport products; electrical and electronic products; and chemical and consumer products.
 It is mandated to develop, implement, and coordinate standardization activities in the country and works with DOH and DA on this area.

-&lt;sup>37 Periodic exchange programmes among ASEAN Member States (AMS), for instance, will build national capacity and encourage these agencies to pursue a higher standard of quality awareness and consumer protection in ASEAN.
+37 Periodic exchange programmes among ASEAN Member States (AMS), for instance, will build national capacity and encourage these agencies to pursue a higher standard of quality awareness and consumer protection in ASEAN.

-Chapter 9A: Expanding Economic Opportunities in Industry Updated Philippine Development Plan 2017-2022 requirements based on the Philippine National Standards, technical regulations, and other trade and industry regulations.
+requirements based on the Philippine National Standards38, technical regulations, and other trade and industry regulations.

-• Formulate and enforce policy framework/guidelines for online sellers and buyers to spur ecommerce growth.
+• Formulate and enforce policy framework/guidelines for online sellers and buyers to spur e-commerce growth.
 E-commerce will likely remain part of the post-pandemic reality.
 To ensure safe and reliable e-commerce transactions, updating of joint circulars issued by DTI, DA, DOH, and other relevant government agencies that enforce consumer protection policy in e-commerce will be prioritized (see Chapter 9B).
 Use of virtual modes or digital platforms in handling consumer complaints and dispute resolutions will be promoted.